DavidN0809/Lightweight-Linux-System-for-ARM/README.md

 ## Documentation

-The accompanying PDF within the repository serves as comprehensive documentation for the lab, detailing the steps and methodologies employed throughout the project.
+The accompanying word document within the repository serves as comprehensive documentation for the lab, detailing the steps and methodologies employed throughout the project.